-Traditions are at the heart of festivals in Ireland
+FESTIVALS TAKE THREE Traditions are at the heart of

+festivals in Ireland

-BANKS OF THE FOYLE HALLOWE'EN CARNIVAL
+BANKS OF THE FOYLE HALLOWE'EN CARNIVAL Derry~Londonderry city (October)

-Derry~Londonderry city (October).

-The Irish invented Halloween

-(31 October) so no wonder it's such a

-big deal in villages, town and cities
+The Irish invented Halloween (31 October) so no wonder it's such a big deal on our island.
+Derry~Londonderry is definitely the place to go: the city's annual carnival is now the largest of its kind in the world.

-around the island.
-Derry~Londonderry is

-definitely the place to go, though:

-the city's annual carnival is now the

-largest of its kind in the world.